Rutuja-Salunke/Machine-Learning/Description.md

 ### Data Types:
 Categorical ('gender', 'location', 'smoking status') and Numerical ('age', 'BMI', 'children', 'health insurance cost')
 ## Feature Engineering:
+To facilitate the modeling process, categorical data was transformed into numerical form using techniques like one-hot encoding.
+Subsequently, potential outliers in the dataset were identified using box plots and addressed through a robust approach.

-Conversion of categorical data to numerical form (one-hot encoding) Outlier detection and treatment using box plots
+- Conversion of categorical data to numerical form (one-hot encoding)
+- Outlier detection and treatment using box plots
 ## Feature Selection:
+Not all features were equally relevant in predicting health insurance costs.
+Correlation analysis revealed the most influential features.
+A refined dataset with a focus on these key variables was created.

-Identification of relevant features through correlation analysis Creation of a refined dataset with key variables
+- Identification of relevant features through correlation analysis
+- Creation of a refined dataset with key variables
 ## 1.Linear Regression:

 Initial modeling approach